- What Is HIPAA?

 Can employers use e-mail to give this information to employees?
 If so, do employees still have a right to get a paper copy of their health plan information?

 Yes to both questions.
-The disclosure rules provide a “safe harbor” for using electronic media (e-mail) to furnish summary plan descriptions (SPDs) and summaries of material modifications (SMMs).
+The disclosure rules provide a “safe harbor” for using electronic media (e-mail) to share summary plan descriptions (SPDs) and summaries of material modifications (SMMs).
 But employees must be able to get the electronic documents at their worksite (there are also some other requirements).
-Participants also keep the right to get the information on paper free of charge when they ask for it.
+Participants also have the right to get the information on paper free of charge when they ask for it.